Arpan783808/OJ-Project/README.md

 #### Before contributing, please ensure that your changes follow the project's coding standards and guidelines.
 #### Thank you for your interest in contributing to the Online Judge Platform!

+## LICENSE
+This project is licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for details.